Patience Leads To Great Dividend Growth

 Yield

 The yield is at 2.14% currently and isn't very far ahead of the S&P 500.
-This is important, because a materially higher dividend can be a great safety net in the event of a market decline.
+This is important because a materially higher dividend can be a great safety net in the event of a market decline.
 This is a fund I would be interested in at the right valuation.

 Good growth?